Wondering what to pack for a cruise? These 29 cruise essentials have been deemed “absolute must have accessories” from our amazing community.

 #26 – Cruise Bag Collapsible

 This cruise accessory is brilliant.
 It’s perfect for lugging your stuff up to the Lido Deck or to carry back all your souvenirs from port.
 When not in use, it fits into your back pocket.
 We’ve lost count of the times other cruisers have asked where we got this collapsible tote bag.
-This is at the top of the list when asked what to pack for a cruise.

 #25 – Mini Fan